 Every year, Together publishes a State of Children’s Rights in Scotland report (SOCRR) which aims to monitor implementation of the United Nations Convention on the Rights of the Child (UNCRC) in Scotland.
 Each report highlights areas of progress, good practice and what more needs to be done to fulfill the human rights of children living in Scotland.

 Our SOCRR reports are shared with all levels of government, NGOs and professionals.
-Read our 2019 report here.
+Read our 2024 report.

 Every year we use a survey and interviews to collect evidence drawing on members’ work in policy and practice